nhsengland/rap_intro_to_python/workshop_1/using_python_on_terminal.md

 ## Types

 String is a type of variable, and there a few variable types.
-Some language require you to be explicit and always state what type of variable each variable is, but python will figure it out!
+Some languages require you to be explicit and always state what type of variable each variable is, but python will figure it out!

 ![](images/variable_types.png)